lbeede/FindWaldo/README.md

 - Using Cross-Entropy loss for classifier
 - Using MSE for regressor
 - Object detection optimizer: Adam
+### ```predict.py```
+- The final step to our process is predicting Waldo's location in each image
+- From the test set, we implement our trained object detector

 # References
 1. Bilogur, Aleksky.
 2018.
 Where's Waldo [Dataset].
 Kaggle.
 Retrieved March 28, 2025, from https://www.kaggle.com/datasets/residentmario/wheres-waldo/data
+2. Kenstler, B. 2017.
+There's Waldo: A fully-convolutional DenseNet approach to solving "Where's Waldo?"
+GitHub repository.
+Retrieved March 31, 2025, from https://github.com/bckenstler/TheresWaldo

-2. Chakraborty, Devjyoti.
+3. Chakraborty, Devjyoti.
 (2021, November 1).
 Training an object detector from scratch in PyTorch.
 PyImageSearch. https://pyimagesearch.com/2021/11/01/training-an-object-detector-from-scratch-in-pytorch/